 Custom data connectors

-When you define a process in Signavio Workflow Accelerator, you often include your own data in the process definition, such as the list of options for a form field.
+When you define a process in SAP Signavio Process Governance, you often include your own data in the process definition, such as the list of options for a form field.
 This works well for small lists that don’t change often or that belong to the process, such as a list of document statuses in a document approval process.
 However, fixed lists in the process definition become difficult to maintain when the data changes frequently or includes a large number of items, such as a list of products or customers.

 With SAP Signavio Process Governance, you can also integrate dynamic structured data from other IT systems into your workflows.
 The workflow system fetches data from a third-party system using a connector, which you implement and host yourself.